tim-patterson/incresql/src/planner/README.md

 3. *Execution Planning* - In this phase we take the plan and perform any execution specific optimizations and convert from the logical operator tree to the physical.

+### Ast Invariants
+The validation phase makes a few promises about the ast coming out of it.

+1. Expressions will be compiled.
+This mean's that later phases shouldn't need to handle `Expression::FunctionCall`, `Expression::Cast` or `Expression::ColumnReference`.

+2. Only GroupBy nodes will contain `Expression::CompiledAggregate`'s